revolunet/revolunet.github.io/source/_posts/2013-11-28-create-resusable-angularjs-input-component.md

 We could add optional min/max attributes to our component, which will handle the form validation by himself when they are present.
 These attributes will be data-bound so they can be updated at any time by the application (some other inputs in a form may impact the min/max here).

-The `ngModelController` API gives us a `$setValidity` method that can inform the parent forms about our component validity, and automatically add some handy CSS classes related to validity to out form and inputs.
+The `ngModelController` API gives us also a `$setValidity` method that can inform the parent forms about our component validity, and automatically add some handy CSS classes related to validity to out form and inputs.

 We just need to call `ngModelController.$setValidity('outOfBounds', false)` to make our input, and thus parent forms invalids, and have `ng-invalid` and `ng-invalid-out-of-bound` CSS classes added to our forms and to our component.